NielsRogge/tutorials/claude-mongodb/README.md

 uv run --env-file .env load_hf_to_mongodb.py
 ```

-Next, you should be able to ask the following questions:
+Next, you should be able to ask questions like:

 ```bash
 uv run --env-file .env main.py --prompt "Give me the top 10 most popular models on the hub?"